Demyelination Polyneuropathy-CIDP Samples

-Bay Biosciences provides high quality, clinical grade bio-samples, cryogenically preserved tumor tissue samples, sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid specimens from patients diagnosed with Chronic inflammatory demyelinating polyneuropathy (CIDP) disease.
+Bay Biosciences provides high-quality, matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with chronic inflammatory demyelinating polyneuropathy (CIDP).

-The sera (serum), plasma and PBMC biofluid samples are processed from patient’s peripheral whole-blood using customized collection and processing protocols.
-The Chronic inflammatory demyelinating polyneuropathy (CIDP) disease bio-specimens are collected from unique patients diagnosed with Chronic inflammatory demyelinating polyneuropathy (CIDP) disease and are provided to a valued pharmaceutical customer for research, diagnostics, discovery and drug development.
+In addition, the matched bio-fluids are collected from unique patients with chronic inflammatory demyelinating polyneuropathy (CIDP) and are provided to a valued pharmaceutical customer for research, development and drug discovery.

 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP) Overview